oceanprotocol/docs/rewards/df-challengedf.md

   Weekly prediction challenges for data scientists to compete, launch algorithms, and start earning. 🏆
 ---

-# Participate in Challenge DF
+# Win Competitions in Challenge DF

 <figure><img src="../.gitbook/assets/rewards/gif/eat-data.gif" alt=""><figcaption><p>Let's consume some data.</p></figcaption></figure>

-## Get extra rewards by competing in prediction challenges!
+## Publish prediction models and earn rewards

 If you're eager to consume data and create valuable assets for publishing but unsure of where to begin, fear not!
 We've got you covered.